What Is Python Used For? A Beginner’s Guide

 If you find yourself performing a task repeatedly, you could work more efficiently by automating it with Python.
 Writing code used to build these automated processes is called scripting.
 In the coding world, automation can be used to check for errors across multiple files, convert files, execute simple math, and remove duplicates in data.

-Python can even be used by relative beginners to automate simple tasks on the computer—such as renaming files, finding and downloading online content or sending emails or texts at desired intervals.
+Python can even be used by relative beginners to automate simple computer tasks—such as renaming files, finding and downloading online content, or sending emails or texts at desired intervals.

 IT automation can be a valuable skill to add to your resume.
 You can learn the basics from an industry leader in technology with the following online program: